shivee-code/Image-Classification-Using-CNNs/README.md

 # CIFAR-10 Image Classification using CNNs

-This project implements a Convolutional Neural Network (CNN) to classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html), a standard benchmark dataset in computer vision.
+This project implements a **Convolutional Neural Network (CNN)** to classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html), a standard benchmark dataset in computer vision.
 The model is trained, evaluated, and improved using different techniques in this educational deep learning assignment.

 ---

-## Objective
+## 🎯 Objective

 - Understand and apply CNNs for image classification.
 - Explore, preprocess, and visualize the CIFAR-10 dataset.
 - Build a basic CNN using TensorFlow/Keras.
-- Train and evaluate the model with visualization.
+- Train and evaluate the model with accuracy/loss visualization.
-- Experiment with optimizer changes for performance improvement.
+- Experiment with different optimizers to improve performance.

 ---

-## Dataset: CIFAR-10
+## 🗂 Dataset: CIFAR-10

-- 60,000 images (32x32 pixels, RGB)
+- **60,000** color images (32x32 pixels, RGB)
-- 10 Classes: `airplane`, `automobile`, `bird`, `cat`, `deer`, `dog`, `frog`, `horse`, `ship`, `truck`
+- **10 Classes**: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck
-- Training: 50,000 images | Testing: 10,000 images
+- Split: **50,000** training images | **10,000** test images

 ---

-### Requirements
+## ⚙️ Requirements

 - Python 3.8+
 - TensorFlow 2.x